minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Minnesota District Courts accept requests for Criminal Court records in person and by mail.
 All requests go through the Records Center of the local District Court.
 To request copies of Criminal Court records in person, visit the District Court where the case was heard.
 Contact information for all Minnesota District Courts are available on the website of the Minnesota Judicial Branch.
 Call ahead to enquire about the availability of the records you want and when to visit the Records Center.

 The first step to requesting Criminal Court records by mail is visiting the website of the District Court in the county where the case was heard.
 Download the Copy Request Form on the website and complete it.
-Include copies of identification card and other documents requested as well as a check or money order for copy fees.
+Include copies of identification cards and other documents requested as well as a check or money order for copy fees.
 Send the request to the address listed on the form and/or the District Court website.

 How Do I Request Criminal History Records in Minnesota?